Southern Baptist Convention conservative resurgence: 1970 meeting

-The abortion issue
+1971 meeting

-At the 1971 Annual Meeting in St. Louis, almost two years before Roe v.
-Wade was decided, the messengers passed the SBC's first ever resolution on the topic of abortion.
+At the 1971 annual meeting in St. Louis, almost two years before Roe v.
+Wade was decided, the messengers passed the SBC's first resolution on the topic of abortion.
 The resolution was by no means conservative: in addition to supporting abortion in cases of rape or incest—a position supported by some conservatives—it also supported it in such cases as "clear evidence of severe fetal deformity, and carefully ascertained evidence of the likelihood of damage to the emotional, mental, and physical health of the mother".

 The messengers at the 1974 meeting in Dallas (the year after Roe was decided) reaffirmed the 1971 resolution, saying that it "dealt responsibly from a Christian perspective with complexities of abortion problems in contemporary society" while also in the same resolution saying that the SBC "historically held a high view of the sanctity of human life".